Study and engage in service learning in Uganda in 2022!

 - CFCS 3900: Perspectives in International and Community Development - 3 credits - Faculty Roxanne Reid

-Study here in Winter and Spring.
-Spend the next six weeks based in Masaka, Uganda engaged in service learning!
+Study in class here in Winter and Spring.
+Then, spend the next six weeks based in Masaka, Uganda engaged in service learning!

-- Payment due on the same dates as tuition fee payment
+- Payment due date the same as for tuition fee payment

 - group airport transfer upon arrival in Uganda